Streamline Your Development: Automating Tasks in Visual Studio Code

-Using a build tool like Grunt or Gulp can save you a lot of time of the development stage by automating a few repetitive “Tasks”.
-If you opt for Visual Studio Code as your go-to code editor, your workflow could be even more streamlined and, eventually, be more productive.
+Using a build tool like Grunt or Gulp can significantly enhance your efficiency during the development process by automating repetitive tasks.
+If you choose Visual Studio Code as your primary code editor, you can streamline your workflow even further, boosting your productivity.

 Let’s begin.